kevinchtsang/common-word-checker/README.md

 # Common Word Checker
 Shiny app to help check if your text uses the top 1000 most common words.
+It will highlight the uncommon words in your text.
 Using the most common words is a method of ensuring that you are able to communicate with a wide audience.

 You can use this app on your browser by [clicking here](https://hx2j2u-kevin-tsang.shinyapps.io/common_word_checker/).